Dostoevskey/sylenium/README.md

 - B
 - C

-Once you have configured either or (or both!) then you can simply enable any tests with @Notify for test information to be notified to the communication channel.
+Once you have configured either or (or both!) then you can simply enable any tests with @Notify for test information to be notified to the communication strategy.
 This is managed by Syleniums TeamCommunicator object.  note: it is possible that it can output to both channels.
 I would also be cautious of spam caused by this.

 There are a few different methods of configuration notifications. `@Notify` at the @Test level will work for every test with such annotation, however configuring the `@Notify` at the Test class level will notify for everything in that class itself.
 Annotating both class and test level will take class level as priority.